weak-head/m4b-maker/README.md

 ## m4bulk

 `m4bulk` automates batch conversion of audiobook folders to M4B format using `m4bify`.
-It scans a root directory for audiobook folders and processes them efficiently with parallel execution.
+It scans a root directory for audiobook folders and processes them in parallel.

 Key features: